Download: Form 1 Registration Eenmanszaak (sole proprietorship)

 The following rules apply to addresses entered on form 1:

-• KVK may only enter addresses in the Business Register that are listed in the Basic Registration of Addresses and Buildings (BAG).
+- the address must be listed in the Basic Registration of Addresses and Buildings (BAG).

 Use the BAG Viewer (in Dutch) to check whether the address in the BAG is correct.
 This includes the street name, house number, addition (such as 24a or 24b), or designated use (such as retail premises).
 If something is incorrect, you can report the error on the BAG Viewer website.